Newly Diagnosed

 High-grade tumors tend to grow and spread more quickly than low-grade tumors.

-High-grade cancers usually have a worse chance of recovery than low-grade cancers.
+High-grade tumors usually have a worse chance of recovery than low-grade cancers.
 They may need treatment right away and treatment that is more aggressive.

 Knowing whether a pediatric brain tumor is low-grade or high-grade may help guide your child’s treatment.